 Now, we'll select some random bricks.

 By slightly playing with the color values, we'll make them a bit darker.
-Then, do the same to another number of bricks to make them lighter.
+Then, do the same to some more bricks to make them lighter.

-Once we have that done, we'll select the whole wall, duplicate it in place (Ctrl+C, Ctrl+F) and change it to default colors (just by pressing D in the keyboard).
+Once we have that done, we'll select the whole wall, duplicate it in place (Control-C, Control-F) and change it to default colors (just by pressing D on the keyboard).

-We'll then set the following values to that gradient: White will have an opacity of 0%.
-Black won't be black, but a shade of green/blue to make the shadow more rich.
+We'll then set the following values to that gradient: White will have an Opacity of 0%.
+Black won't be black, but a shade of green/blue to make the shadow richer.